Spain or Portugal? which Iberian country is the best destination?

 Number of Tourists in Portugal vs Spain

 As a whole, neither Portugal nor Spain is off the beaten track.
-Portugal receives about 12M tourists per year (with a Population of 10M), and Spain hosts more than 80M tourists per year (40M people living there).
+Portugal receives about 12M tourists annually (with a population of 10M), and Spain hosts more than 80M tourists annually (40M people living there).
 Note that Spain has more tourists per local and per sq2 than Portugal.

-It’s easy to see that both countries are top-rated, but you should also keep in mind that both nations receive much more tourists during Summer and in their major towns.
+It’s easy to see that both countries are top-rated, but you should also remember that both nations receive much more tourists during Summer and in their significant towns.
 Also, tourism is still increasing in both countries, but it’s increasing faster in Portugal.

-In Portugal, tourists tend to go to Lisbon, Porto, and Algarve, while in Spain, Barcelona, Andalusia, the entire Mediterranean coast, and the Islands are probably the most touristic.
-There are very few tourists if you go to a smaller destination, like Guimaraes or Burgos during the low season.
+In Portugal, tourists tend to go to Lisbon, Porto, and Algarve, while Spain, Barcelona, Andalusia, the entire Mediterranean coast, and the Islands are probably the most tourists.
+There are very few tourists if you go to a smaller destination, like Guimaraes or Burgos, during the low season.
 And the same goes for Spain.
 While cities like Lisbon or Barcelona are difficult to enjoy during Summer.

-So, Portugal still has fewer tourists in general, so it wins this one.
+So, Portugal still has fewer tourists, so it wins this one.
 But don’t expect to have popular destinations for yourself…

 Portugal or Spain Travel